DesayoEm/error_logs/Python/sqlalchemy.md

 ```

 **Explanation:**
-The error occured because session.query() returns a Query object,
+The error occurred because session.query() returns a Query object,
 I needed to actually execute the query to get the Student object before I could  delete it.

 Added .first() after the query to actually execute it and get the Student object